OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 This integration opens exciting new possibilities:

-**Accelerated forcefield development**: The ability to run thousands of validation calculations quickly will speed up the testing and refinement of new molecular mechanics force fields.
+**Accelerated force field development**: The ability to run thousands of validation calculations quickly will speed up the testing and refinement of new molecular mechanics force fields.

 **Large-scale open science**: Folding@Home's citizen-science model aligns perfectly with open science drug discovery initiatives.
 Projects with limited access to conventional compute can now tap into massive computational resources.

-**Benchmarking at scale**: The OpenFE community can conduct more comprehensive benchmarks, testing methods and protocols across broader chemical spaces than previously practical.
+**Benchmarking at scale**: The OpenFE community can conduct more comprehensive benchmarks, testing methods across broader chemical spaces than previously practical.

-**Methods development**: Researchers developing new approaches to network planning, atom mapping, or transformation protocols can validate their ideas with statistically robust sample sizes.
+**Methods development**: Researchers developing new approaches to network planning and atom mapping can validate their ideas with statistically robust sample sizes.

 ## looking ahead

 The combination of **alchemiscale**'s orchestration capabilities and **Folding@Home**'s planetary-scale compute capacity represents a significant milestone for the OpenFE ecosystem.
-We're continuing to refine the integration and explore new use cases.
+We're continuing to refine the integration and explore new use cases, and are interested in developing additional alchemical protocols beyond non-equilibrium cycling for use on Folding@Home.

-If you're working on projects that could benefit from massive parallelism—whether that's forcefield validation, large-scale drug discovery campaigns, or methods benchmarking—we'd love to hear from you.
+If you're working on projects that could benefit from massive parallelism—whether that's force field validation, large-scale drug discovery campaigns, or methods benchmarking—we'd love to hear from you.
 Join the conversation in our [GitHub Discussions](https://github.com/OpenFreeEnergy/alchemiscale/discussions) or reach out to the team.

 A huge thank you to the Folding@Home team for their support in making this integration possible, and to the thousands of volunteers whose generosity makes this platform possible.